bmagana5/senior_project/README.md

 Current things I'm working on:

 * Create connection 'connection.php'
-* Create database for posts and friends
+* Create sql database for posts, comments, and friends
 * Add functionality to the page (php, sql, etc.)